-2022 Variable Compensation Plan
+2023 Variable Compensation Plan

 Under our compensation policy, a significant component of each executive officer's potential annual compensation takes the form of a performance-based cash bonus.
-On June 1, 2021, the Compensation Committee adopted the 2022 Variable Compensation Plan, which was similar in structure to previous variable compensation plans for the Company's executive officers.
-The 2022 Variable Compensation Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on our financial performance, achievement of specified Associative Processing Unit (APU) net revenue and Radiation Hardened and Radiation Tolerant net revenue.
-Each of our executive officers was eligible to participate in the 2022 Plan.
+On May 31, 2022, the Compensation Committee adopted the 2023 Variable Compensation Plan, which was similar in structure to previous variable compensation plans for the Company's executive officers.
+The 2023 Variable Compensation Plan was designed to encourage performance and retention of eligible employees by providing cash bonus awards based on the achievement of performance criteria based on net revenues, including a target for Associative Processing Unit (APU) net revenue and a target for a Rad tolerant/Rad Hard net revenue, all determined in accordance with US GAAP.
+Each of our executive officers was eligible to participate in the 2023 Plan.
 Certain non-executive officers were also eligible to participate.

-Under the 2022 Variable Compensation Plan, each participant had a designated target bonus, which was set at the same level as their target bonus under the 2021 Variable Compensation Plan.
+Under the 2023 Variable Compensation Plan, each participant had a designated target bonus, which was set at the same level as their target bonus under the 2022 Variable Compensation Plan.
 The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, was \$250,000, and the target bonus for each of our other executive officers was \$125,000.
-If the target financial goals were exceeded, actual bonus awards payable to participants in the 2022 Variable Compensation Plan could have been up to two times their target bonuses.
-There was no threshold or minimum amount payable under the 2022 Variable Compensation Plan.
+If the target financial goals were exceeded, actual bonus awards payable to participants in the 2023 Variable Compensation Plan could have been up to two times their target bonuses.
+There was no threshold or minimum amount payable under the 2023 Variable Compensation Plan.
 The Compensation Committee considered the critical role of Mr. Shu, our President and Chief Executive Officer, in our long-term success when determining his target bonus amount.
 The use of the same target bonus amount for each of our other named executive officers reflected the Compensation Committee's desire to encourage a team approach by treating our executive officers equally with respect to bonus opportunities.
-The actual bonus awards were computed on the basis of our fiscal 2022 operating results, including the achievement of specified APU and Rad Hard/Rad Tolerant targeted net revenues.
+The targets for net revenue, Associative Processing Unit (APU) net revenue and Rad tolerant/Rad Hard net revenue were not met in fiscal 2023.
+There were no bonus awards earned under the 2023 Variable Compensation Plan in fiscal 2023.